angular/angular/aio/content/tutorial/first-app/first-app-lesson-06.md

-# Lesson 6 - Add a property binding to an component’s template
+# Lesson 6 - Add a property binding to a component’s template

 This tutorial lesson demonstrates how to add property binding to a template and use it to pass dynamic data to components.